 In Avengers: Endgame (spoilers!)
-Shuri is ready to fight, challenge, and stand up against evil without batting an eye (with her fellow women), in an inspiring moment that Avengers fans around the world cheered for.
+Shuri is ready to fight and resist evil without batting an eye (with her fellow women), in an inspiring moment that Avengers fans around the world cheered for.
 Last but not least, according to Black Panther producer Nate Moore, Shuri is the smartest person in the world—even more so than Iron Man.
 Shuri is a young woman who can inspire us to pursue intelligence and utilize our passions for the betterment of the world around us.

 Galadriel from The Lord of the Rings